spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-rest-auth.md

-# Setting up the REST authentication password provider module
+# Setting up the REST authentication password provider module (optional, advanced)

 The playbook can install and configure [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth) for you.